mchav/dataframe/docs/haskell_for_data_analysis.md

 ## Peeking into the data

-So, you have dome data in a dataframe.
+So, you have some data in a dataframe.
 What do you do with it now?
 Typically, you'd try and understand the structure of the data: what are the names of the different columns, what kind of data is in each column, how many values are in the data etc. We provide three functions to help do this:

 * `take`,
 * `describeColumns`, and,